rishisubedi/income_receipt/README.md

 After installing the composer, do the following

-php artisan serve on the directory where you clone the project.
+Type **php artisan serve**in the terminal on the directory where you clone the project.